stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 Matrix model = h.multiply(v);
 ```

-Finally we inject the projection-view matrix and uniform buffer objects so we can compose the final matrix to be passed to the shader:
+Finally the projection-view matrix and uniform buffer objects are injected to compose the final matrix to be passed to the shader:

 ```java
 Matrix m = matrix.multiply(model);